FOXBUSTERS have recently had the opportunity to evaluate some night vision scopes.

 The Thermal Monocular

 Is useful for tracking an animal’s movement if it can’t be seen in the spotlight.
 Useful for scanning for animals when stalking or ambush (decoy calling).
+Be sure to have rocks or fallen timber that has residual heat as a background, because foxes seem to be able to detect infrared also.
 Also useful for finding fallen game in grass or bush.

 It is important to have a steady rest when aiming.